Yulian Panich: Biography

+Yulian Aleksandrovich Panich was born in Kirivigrad/Zinovyevsk on 23 May 1931.
 After graduating from the Shchukin Acting School in Moscow in 1954, Panich had a successful career of a Soviet film actor.
-In 1965 began working as a television and film director.
+In 1965 he began working as a television and film director.

 In 1972, Yulian Panich left the Soviet Union for Israel.
 Later that year he was offered a job in Munich with the Radio Liberty/Free Europe radio.
 Soon Panich became chief program producer with the Russian service (Radio Svoboda) and the symbol of anti-Soviet resistance.
 As such he was the object of special interest by the KGB.

+Personal life and death

-After his retirement in 1995, Yulian Panich had been living in the suburbs of Paris - Rambouillet.
+After his retirement in 1995, Panich lived in the suburbs of Rambouillet in Paris.

-Family

-Yulian Panich is married to Ludmila Zweig since 1956.
-They have a son, Igor Panich (born 1958) who is a writer.
+Panich was married to Ludmila Zweig from 1956.
+They had a son, Igor Panich (born 1958) who is a writer.

+Yulian Panich died on 9 October 2023, at the age of 92.